robertmuth/Cwerg/Docs/macros.md

 ### Macro Invocations

-Macro invocations have the form:
+A macro invocation has the form:
 ```
 (macro_invoke <name> [<arg1> < arg2> ...])
 ```

-However, invocation can be abbreviated like so:
+However, a invocation can be abbreviated like so:
 ```
 (<name> <arg1> < arg2> ...)
 ```